Scottish franchisee to launch Domino’s in Germany

 Written by:

-Understanding the VAT threshold is a crucial part of getting your small business accounting in order.
+Understanding the VAT threshold is a crucial part of getting your small business accounting software in order.
 VAT is a tax charged by VAT-registered businesses on most goods and services in the UK (and some services that are imported from other EU countries.)

 A common question business owners ask themselves is do I need to register for VAT?
 And the answer depends mostly on turnover.